TriPSs/conventional-changelog-action/README.md

 Same restrictions as for the pre-commit hook, but exported function name should be `preChangelogGeneration`

-Following props will be passed to the function as a single parameter and string output with version is expected:
+Following props will be passed to the function as a single parameter and same output is expected:

 ```typescript
 interface Props {